melles1991/usecuewebsite/_posts/2019-12-19-no-code-platforms.md

 ## No-code platforms for designers

-Note that I have my fair share of experience with no-code platforms.
-I have built and own [Without Coding](https://withoutcoding.com/).
-A platform where designers can build digital productions (like magazines and landing pages).
+I have my fair share of experience with no-code platforms, as I have built [Without Coding](https://withoutcoding.com/), a no-cde platform where designers can build digital productions (like magazines and landing pages).
 The output is static HTML, so it is basically an static site generator (SSG).

-No-code platforms work for designers that do not know how to (or want to) hand-off a final design.
+I found that no-code platforms work for designers that do not know how to (or want to) hand-off a final design.
 However, I have not met a lot of professional designers that actually want to build their own websites on a no-code platform.
 Most designer only want to do what they are really good at: design.
 They want to out-source the coding part.
 I get that and it is smart from a business point of view.
 As a designer it is very valuable to know a good developer.
 So my advice to developers is: invest in relations with designers.
 It will pay off.

 ## No-code platforms for developers